github/opensource.guide/_articles/how-to-contribute-to-open-source.md

   - [ ] How many contributors does the project have?
   - [ ] How often do people commit?
 (On GitHub, you can find this by clicking “Commits” in the top bar and scrolling through the commits.)

-Next, look at the issues.
-On GitHub you can find this by clicking on a project's “Issues” tab.)
+Next, look at the project's issues.
   - [ ] How many open issues are there?
   - [ ] Do maintainers respond quickly to issues when they are opened?
   - [ ] Is there active discussion on the issues?
 (On GitHub, the chat bubble next to each issue tells you how many comments it's received).
   - [ ] Are the issues recent?
   - [ ] Are issues getting closed?
-(On GitHub, click the “closed” tab on the Issues page to see closed issues, and scroll through the dates.)
+(On GitHub, click the “closed” tab on the Issues page to see closed issues.)

-Now do the same for pull requests.
-On GitHub, you can find this by clicking on a project's “Pull Requests” tab.
+Now do the same for the project's pull requests.
   - [ ] How many open pull requests are there?
   - [ ] Do maintainers respond quickly to pull requests when they are opened?
   - [ ] Is there active discussion on the pull requests?
   - [ ] Are the pull requests recent?
   - [ ] How recently were any pull requests merged?
-(On GitHub, click the “closed” tab on the Pull Requests page to see closed PRs, and scroll through the dates.)
+(On GitHub, click the “closed” tab on the Pull Requests page to see closed PRs.)

 #### Project is welcoming